open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-development.md

 ## Challenges in Funding Open Source

 Despite its critical role, open source software development faces substantial funding challenges.
 Unlike proprietary software, OSS does not inherently generate revenue; its developers often rely on contributions of time or donations, which can be inconsistent and insufficient.
+For more insights, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 A 2019 report by [GitHub](https://octoverse.github.com/) highlighted that many open source projects suffer from a lack of funding and resources, even as they grow in importance.
 This underfunding can lead to burnout among core contributors, delayed updates, and security vulnerabilities due to lack of maintenance.
+To understand more about these challenges, visit [open source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).

 ## Innovative Funding Mechanisms